-"a foul-mouthed singer and pianist with a subversive line
+"a foul-mouthed singer and pianist with a subversive line in mordant humour

 certainly the highlight of the show"